 THE WORLD IS CHANGING.
 TECHNOLOGY IS CHANGING.
 STORYTELLING IS CHANGING.

-Founded by David Usher, the Human Impact Lab at Concordia University works at the intersection of art, technology and data.
-We engage artists, designers, game developers and interactive programmers to reimagine solutions to big data social impact problems.
+Founded by David Usher, the Human Impact Lab at Concordia University is a creative studio focused on exploring and developing projects and platforms that reimagine how we tell the most important and urgent stories of our time.
+The Lab works at the intersection of art, technology and data and engages artists, designers, game developers and interactive programmers to visualize solutions to big data social impact problems.

 The science has been done and the data is clear.
 Climate change will disrupt everything about how we live with catastrophic effects but what the science and the data have failed to do is win over the public mind.
 There is a disconnect between the big data problem of climate change and the perception of how people believe it will effect their lives, within their lifetime (and their children’s lifetime).
 The missing piece of the puzzle is Story.